DustinBrett/daedalOS/README.md

   - Cascade padding with max width/height padding
     - https://docs.microsoft.com/en-ca/windows/win32/uxguide/win-window-mgt#window-location
     - Get absolute x/y and not relative to start point (then offsets will be easier)
-  - Turn off transparency, use that color, then get backdrop-filter blur on window
 - Start Menu
   - Complete UI/UX